oieduardorabelo/serverless-with-chrome-lambda/README.md

-# Serverless Framework - Generate PDF in AWS Lambda with Chromium and Mustache
+# Serverless Framework - Create PDF in AWS Lambda with Chromium and Mustache

 Main takeaways: